javproj/TNDump/README.md

 Any questions or comments, feel free to contact me at: jesse.vazquez@trincoll.edu for details or how to get it working.

+There are 2 files:

+=> LUDNExcel.py - This file will get all of the data for all TN loops and export to Excel

+=> LUDN-Custom.py - Allows you to specify a certain loop to export if you don't want them all

 How it works:

 => Copy and paste the terminal output to a .txt file (in my case, dumpFile.txt)